bleed3m/weather/README.md

-it's a WEATHER APP :O
+it's just a weather app
-holy crap